MontiCore/montithings/applications/face-id-door-opener/README.md

 capabilities of the
 [Google-Protobuf-Language](https://developers.google.com/protocol-buffers)
 ([GitHub](https://github.com/protocolbuffers/protobuf)).
+The Google protocol buffer language is an IDL (Interface Description Language) for efficient serialization structures.

 The elegance of retrieving a resembling `FaceUnlock.proto` definition for a descriptive class diagram (i.e. `src/main/resources/models/unlock/FaceUnlock.cd`)